A museum dedicated to Clarus, the Dogcow (Apple DTS mascot : she can flip, she can do precise alignment, and she moof!)

 Since 1986 she was recognize as "Clarus the Dogcow" and soon become the mascott of the DTS Apple Team.

-In 2004 she totally disappears from Apple Inc.
+In 2004 she totally disappears from Macintosh and Apple Inc.

 In old Mac systems (from version 4 to 9.x) simply open the printing settings dialog (LaserWriter printer selected) and watch the paper sheet on the left that figure setings.